 Duration

 If you want to hike all around Seopjikoji then it’s 6 km and would take you more than 2 hours.
-However, most people turn back half way after reaching the Lighthouse.
-The hike is very easy and suitable for beginner.
+However, most people turn back halfway after reaching the Lighthouse.
+The hike is very easy and suitable for beginners.

 What to bring